-Seismic Inversion Suite For IHS Kingdom and Schlumberger’s Petrel
+Seismic Inversion Suite For IHSM Kingdom and Schlumberger’s Petrel

 InSeis is a powerful tool for the conversion of seismic reflectivity data into acoustic impedance.
 This allows the estimation of properties within the Earth’s subsurface to be established from reflected seismic waves- organised into layered sets which distinguish different formations.
 There are multiple techniques which can be used in seismic inversion to categorise this data, allowing an interpreter to better understand data as pre-stack or post-stack seismic resolutions, or where applicable, well-log resolutions.

 InSeis is a novel approach to seismic inversion which incorporates Coloured Inversion, absolute acoustic impedance in a respective manner and Pre-Stack Inversion which leverages the Simulated Annealing Inversion technology for a multi-parameter approach to uniquely identifying rock and reservoir properties.
 This will generate acoustic impedance, shear impedance and density volumes which can be correlated with logs and transformed into petrophysical properties for mapping and analysis.

 This flexible piece of seismic inversion software allows the petroleum geologist to use multiple means of identifying and categorising data to better fit the project at hand.

 InSeis utilises a ‘model driven’ inversion to provide you with a solution which is independent of the starting model, with good well-to-seismic ties, allowing for excellent results.
 Provided that the true impedance values are in the range derived from the macro model, the inversion will generate impedance that best represents the seismic traces provided.